 Your booked time slot is for your visit inside the castle only.
 You are free to explore, have picnics and take advantage of the rest of the site for as long as you like outside of your booked time.
-There is lots to see and do in Dundonald!
+There’s lots to see and do in Dundonald!

 - Will there be a tour guide for our visit?

-During your booked time slot, a member of our team will be on hand to guide you safely through the castle.
+Yes, one of our knowledgeable and enthusiastic volunteer tour guides will accompany you during your visit to Dundonald Castle.
 You can also purchase a Guide Book during the booking process or from the Visitor Centre.
-There are also information boards throughout the castle and exhibition area.
+Additionally, there are information boards throughout the castle and exhibition area.

 For more information about accessibility at Dundonald Castle and the Visitor Centre, check out our listing on the Visit Scotland website by clicking this link.

 If you have further questions about accessibility on the site, please get in touch with us and we’ll be happy to help.